masroof-maindak/kya-badla/README.md

 # Kya Badla?

-Zero-point-five dependency (OpenCV is only used for container classes and to load frames) computer vision project that takes a 'video' as output and outputs a video highlighting 'change' in the original video.
+Zero-point-five dependency (OpenCV is used solely for container classes and to load frames, and ArgParse is used only to, well, parse arguments) computer vision project that takes a 'video' as output and outputs another video highlighting 'change' in the original video.

-Just about everything in terms of actual classical CV algorithms has been done from scratch, with (to the best of my ability) best modern C++ practices.
+Just about everything in terms of actual classical CV algorithms has been done from scratch, with, to the best of my ability and patience, modern C++ practices.

 ## Usage